Where the mind is without fear, fallacy, and falsity….

 I first met Michael 2 years ago, when I was going through a very rough patch for reasons more than one.
 What made me decide to take this step was actually a very simple reason – I wanted some clarity, an unbiased conversation with a stranger, so I could gain some perspective on my life.
 Little did I know that my entire life was about to change after those first 60 minutes.

-Today, Michael is hardly my therapist, but he is my life coach, my mentor, my best friend actually!
+Today, Michael is hardly just any coach, but he is my life coach, my mentor, my best friend actually!
 Our conversations have evolved from talking about the past to working out a better future.
 I’ve started paying more attention to having the right mindset, not just about life, but about myself.
 I discuss my dreams and goals with him, and he guides me me to act on them.
 In fact, my relationship with my one true passion – writing – has taken on a whole new form, simply because talking to him about it, about me, made me realize how much I wanted to do this – write.
 And he said to me, “You know what writers do?
 They write!”

 So simple, so truthful, yet such a profound impact.